-- presence of materials or the availability of work offers advantages in terms of quality/cost; the cluster

-- extensive functional division of labor between small and specialized firms as a source of external economies of scale and scope (Bellandi, 1996); - a local labour market (Scott, 1992); - ecological advantages (water, waste-disposal sites, etc.); - tax and financial advantages (reduced tax burden, incentives, aid and subsidies to businesses locating in a given area, etc.) (Stöhr, 1988).
+- presence of materials or the availability of work offers advantages in terms of quality/cost; the cluster is named as a resource area; - presence of favorable logistical conditions (lines of communication, parking areas, the nearness of suppliers); - extensive functional division of labor between small and specialized firms as a source of external economies of scale and scope (Bellandi, 1996); - a local labour market (Scott, 1992); - ecological advantages (water, waste-disposal sites, etc.); - tax and financial advantages (reduced tax burden, incentives, aid and subsidies to businesses locating in a given area, etc.) (Stöhr, 1988).

 Revenue advantages are connected to market advantages, which are associated with the market "fertility" of the site; that is, the relative abundance of potential clients (especially for commercial areas).
 These advantages may also derive from prices and are connected to the quality of production or the efficiency of marketing processes (Chandler,1990).
+A source of exogenous attraction of new companies and businesses is represented by the methodologies that develop the benchmarking processes (Camp, 1989; Cook, 1995)) by which policy makers attempt attracting investment in a certain site (Riva and Pilotti, 2017; 2019), favoring the reduction of costs and making the location attractive (Head et al. 1999; Rondo-Brovetto and Saliterer, 2007).

-Knowledge and learning advantages are connected to greater possibilities for information search and share aimed at the behavioural control and coordination of activities and processes, and at performance evalutation; other advantages also derive from learning the best practices and from the ease with which innovations spread (Asheim, 1996; Pilotti, 1998, 2000), in line with the cognitive approach, which considers knowledge as a codifiable resource that can be managed by the individual or the firm and transferred from one individual or firm to another.
-Industrial clusters and industrial districts, in particular, become geographical examples of a learning economy (Lundvall & Johnson, 1994).
-Thus in districts, "Knowledge is the most important resource and learning the most important process" (Lundvall, 1992), and districts can be viewed as learning regions (Asheim, 1996).
+Knowledge and learning advantages are connected to greater possibilities for information search and share aimed at the behavioural control and coordination of activities and processes, and at performance evaluation; other advantages also derive from learning the best practices and from the ease with which innovations spread (Asheim, 1996; Pilotti, 1998, 2000), in line with the cognitive approach, which considers knowledge as a codifiable resource that can be managed by the individual or the firm and transferred from one individual or firm to another .
+Industrial clusters and industrial districts, in particular, become geographical examples of a learning economy (Lundvall and Johnson, 1994).
+Thus, in districts, "Knowledge is the most important resource and learning the most important process" (Lundvall, 1992), and districts can be viewed as learning regions (Asheim, 1996; Belussi and Pilotti, 2002).

-B. Recombining Factors
+B - Recombining Factors.

-Due to the advantages from the physical proximity of the firms in the area (Myrdal, 1957; Kaldor, 1970), which allow increasing returns in the economy of clusterized firms (Arthur, 1994), the cluster maintains the economic advantages and creates a critical mass of productive units that improves efficiency in productive, commercial and administrative practices and influences urban and territorial policies, with furimprovements in economic differentials (Bellandi, 1996); as an "invisible factor" a network of information relationships and internal commercial transactions erects barriers to entry in order to maintain the economic advantages for a maximum number of firms in the cluster; the greater the advantages the site presents and maintains, the larger the number of firms that seek to locate at that site by overcoming the barriers.
+Due to the advantages from the physical proximity of the firms in the area (Myrdal, 1957; Kaldor, 1970), which allow increasing returns in the economy of clusterized firms (Arthur, 1994), the cluster maintains the economic advantages and creates a "critical mass" of productive units that improves efficiency in productive, commercial and administrative practices and influences urban and territorial policies, with further improvements in economic differentials (Bellandi, 1996); as an "invisible factor" a network of information relationships and internal commercial transactions erects barriers to entry in order to maintain the economic advantages for a maximum number of firms in the cluster; the greater the advantages the site presents and maintains, the larger the number of firms that seek to locate at that site by overcoming the barriers.
 This reinforces the advantages, generating the typical micro-macro feedback that produces path dependence (Belussi, 1999: Lecoq, 1999; Niman, 1991).

 When there are fewer recombining factors the necessitating factors are also less intense; when they are eliminated the macro behaviour ceases and the process of joint-location is interrupted; when they are negative the system shows signs of slackness (abandoning of productive units) or reversibility (processes of moving out and migration to other areas) (Dunford et al., 1993; Harrison, 1994).
 Clusters are not necessarily closed to the external environment; they can represent a system area presenting various forms of connections with other areas.

-C. Genesis
+C - Genesis